Measurement, Monitoring, Evaluation, and Action-Oriented Learning

 MCSP provides global leadership and country support to advance the measurement and collection of key reproductive, maternal, newborn and child health (RMNCH) information that can be used to improve health outcomes.

 At the global level, MCSP contributes to improved tracking of service quality and health outcomes through collaborations with the World Health Organization and other international bodies and monitoring and evaluation (M&E) working groups.
 These include: the Every Newborn Action Plan/Ending Preventable Maternal Mortality metrics working group; the community M&E working group of the Health Data Collaborative; the Roll Back Malaria M&E Reference group; the Child Health Task Force M&E sub-group; the WHO/UNICEF working group on immunization data quality and use.
 The aim is to develop improved RMNCH indicators, better data collection tools, and practical M&E guidelines.
 At the country level, MCSP supports governments in their use of improved metrics and methodologies to collect data on coverage, quality and equity of high-impact RMNCH interventions.

-The Program has developed a large learning agenda that contributes to the global evidence base on effective approaches for improving RMNCH health outcomes.
+MCSP has developed a focused program-wide learning agenda that contributes to the global evidence base on effective approaches for improving RMNCH health outcomes.
 Our seven priority learning themes are:

-- Innovations to address key gaps in coverage, quality, or equity; and
+- Innovations to address key gaps in coverage, quality, or equity

-Learning activities are designed to be “action oriented” and follow the strategy of focusing on “short loop” and practical learning aimed at improving implementation practices to drive high coverage, quality and equity for high-impact interventions.
-MCSP also works intensively to study and support implementation processes for scale-up of more than 30 high-priority, high-impact interventions and introduction of promising innovations.
+Learning activities have been designed to be action oriented and focus on short cycle and practical learning aimed at improving implementation practices to drive high coverage, quality and equity for high-impact interventions.

 To download MCSP’s measurement, monitoring and evaluation and action-oriented learning fact sheet, click here.